young-kcd/firebird/doc/sql.extensions/README.sql_security.txt

 CREATE [OR ALTER] TRIGGER <TRIGGERNAME> ...
 [SQL SECURITY {DEFINER | INVOKER} | DROP SQL SECURITY] [AS ...]
 CREATE [OR ALTER] PACKAGE <PACKAGENAME> [SQL SECURITY {DEFINER | INVOKER}] AS ...

+ALTER DATABASE SET DEFAULT SQL SECURITY {DEFINER | INVOKER}

 Description:

 Makes it possible to execute some objects with permissions of either definer or invoker.
 By default INVOKER is used to keep backward compatibility.
+You can change this behavior and be more compatible with SQL STANDARD by using ALTER DATABASE SET DEFAULT SQL SECURITY statement.

 If INVOKER is specified a current set of privileges of the current user will be used.
 If DEFINER - a set of privileges of object owner will be used to check an access to database objects used by this object.